MultiplEYE-COST/wg1-experiment-implementation/README.md

 ### Develop and run experiments for Tobii
 *will soon be added*

+1. Install Tobii Pro SDK: [link](https://connect.tobii.com/s/sdk-downloads?language=en_US)
+2. Download the SDK
+3. Unzip the folder and copy all files in the either '32' or '64' folder to the experiment_implementation folder

 ### Develop and run experiments for other eye-trackers
 Depending on what is needed we can add more eye-trackers.
 There is also a team that is trying to set up experiment using a webcam.
 Please contact [jakobi@cl.uzh.ch](mailto:jakobi@cl.uzh.ch) for more information.